blastbeng/MegaAccountGenerator/README.md

 # MegaAccountGenerator
-Simple bash script to generate mega accounts using a self hosted mail server
+Simple bash script to generate multiple mega accounts using a self hosted mail server

 You need to install tmux, mutt and megacmd (https://github.com/meganz/MEGAcmd)